thanos-io/thanos/docs/proposals-accepted/202107-protobuf-openapi-httpapi.md

 ## **Non-Goals**

-* Don't mix gRPC with HTTP APIs in the same protobuf package
+* Don't mix gRPC with HTTP APIs in the same protobuf package, we're sure that we cannot

 ## **How**